SargSoft/survival/README.md

 ### 3.7 Layout
-- The first lines should use (using) to import the namespaces that will be used in the script
+- The first lines should use **using** to import the namespaces that will be used in the script
-- Next declare the class of the script (only one class per script)
+- Next, declare the class of the script (only one class per script)
 - Inside that class declare the variables for the script (public then private) using Headers to separate them into groups, which will be displayed in the inspector window in unity
-- Next will be void Start which will contain all of the code that will be initialized when the script is run
+- Next will be void Start which will contain all of the code that will be initialised when the script is run
 - After that is void Update, which will run once per frame
 - Finally is the list of functions, the format of which is demonstrated in the below example, which follow the same format as the class they are within
-- Leave blank lines between sections (as seen in example below), and do **not** leave another other blank lines
+- Leave blank lines between sections (as seen in the example below), and do **not** leave any other blank lines
 - All of the comments in the example below should be removed in the actual scripts

 ```cs